kyverno/kyverno-envoy-plugin/website/docs/community/index.md

 ## Adopters

-If you are using the Kyverno Envoy Plugin and want to share it publicly we always appreciate a bit of support.
+If you are using the Kyverno Authz Server and want to share it publicly we always appreciate a bit of support.
 Pull requests to the [ADOPTERS LIST](https://github.com/kyverno/kyverno-envoy-plugin/blob/main/ADOPTERS.md) will put a smile on our faces :smile: